aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.saving/compressionlevel/_index.md

 ## CompressionLevel enumeration

-Compression level for OOXML files.
+Compression level for OOXML and XPS files.
-(DOCX and DOTX files are internally a ZIP-archive, this property controls the compression level of the archive.
+(DOCX, DOTX and XPS files are internally a ZIP-archive, this property controls the compression level of the archive.

 Note, that FlatOpc file is not a ZIP-archive, therefore, this property does not affect the FlatOpc files.)